jjloomis/adobe-photoshop-basics/saving-a-png-with-transparency.md

 # Exporting a PNG with transparency

 1. Go to File on the menu bar and select Export.
-Then choose Export As from the fly-out menu.
+Choose Export As from the fly-out menu.
 2. In the Export As dialog box, make sure PNG is selected in the File Settings area.
 3. Select Transparency (check box).
 Leave all other setting as their defaults.
 4. Click Export All.